 Create index in MongoDB

-In this MongoDB tutorial, we are going to cover what is “Create index” and how to create an index in MongoDB.
-We will also cover this with different operations and examples.
-These are the following topics that we are going to cover in this tutorial:
+In this MongoDB tutorial, we are going to cover how to create an index in MongoDB, including different methods, best practices, and practical examples.

-In MongoDB, indexes are special data structures that, store a small part of the data set form that we can easily traverse.
+In MongoDB, indexes are special data structures that store a small part of the data set from which we can easily traverse.

-If we don’t use indexes then MongoDB must have to scan every document of a collection to select those documents that match the query statement.
+If we don’t use indexes, MongoDB must scan every document in a collection to select those that match the query statement.
 This scan is highly ineffective and requires MongoDB to process a large volume of data.
-So to resolve this and for the time-saving purpose, we have to create the indexes in MongoDB.
+To resolve this and save time, we need to create the indexes in MongoDB.

 The createIndex method is used for creating an index.
-It can be created on one field or multiple field values.
-MongoDB also provides some more methods as getIndexes, dropIndexes for finding the index and dropping all the indexes respectively.
+It can be made from a single field or multiple field values.
+MongoDB also provides additional methods, such as getIndexes and dropIndexes, for finding and dropping all indexes, respectively.

-Indexes are very important in the MongoDB database.
-With the use of indexes, Performing the queries in MongoDB becomes more efficient.
+Indexes are significant in the MongoDB database.
+With the use of indexes, performing the queries in MongoDB becomes more efficient.

 The createIndex method is used to create the index in MongoDB.
 The index stores the value of a specific field or a set of fields.
 It also returns the sorted results by using the ordering in the index.